kevinfaveri/vue-twemoji-picker/docs/docs/emoji-datasets/index.md

 # Emoji Datasets

+The dataset distributed with this library is based on the Unicode standard: [http://cldr.unicode.org/index/downloads/cldr-35](http://cldr.unicode.org/index/downloads/cldr-35) This means that the tags used for search and filtering; the shortcodes used for shortcode usage; and some other data are based on a standard; therefore these datasets will not be fattened by this library, which will strictly follow the standard.

 This library bundles optimized emoji datasets for ease of use.
 Below you have info regarding each emoji dataset as well as its import paths (where {LANG} is your preferred language, see [localization](/docs/localization)):

 ### Datasets